 This crafted gear will match the new Normal raid gear in item level at 610, but will also be upgradable to item level 620 come patch 6.3 by exchanging the crafted items and Astronomy tomes through the current gear exchange vendor in Radz-at-Han, making it valuable to have on hand both for day 1 gearing and also for future empowerment, provided you aren’t doing Savage raiding.
 The early days of the patch will see this gear sell for high prices, and how long it lingers at those rates depends on your world – on Aether DC, the gear tends to lose value quickly as the bigger raiding groups tend to make it themselves while individual buyers are quick to buy, which means demand falls out relatively fast.
 On less raiding-centric datacenters or worlds, you may have some longer-term success with these, but your best profit tip is to be there day 1 with some items crafted at high-quality and ready to sell.
 If you can penta-meld them in accordance with pre-Savage BiS lists from guides like those on The Balance, you can command a pretty penny for much longer.
 On the other hand, if you are looking to buy, take your first couple of weeks to try and gather raiding gear and then check the marketboard to fill out missing slots once Savage has started and the pricing floor has fallen out.

-The second of three raid tiers for Endwalker will launch in Normal on patch day, with Savage likely the same day, unlike the launch tier.
+The second of three raid tiers for Endwalker will launch in Normal on patch day, with Savage likely the same day, unlike the launch tier (update from Live Letter 71: Savage will launch one week after normal this tier as an “experiment”).
 As is typical for FFXIV, the tier will launch with a new series of story quests to tie together the new wing, the prior wing, and the overarching story of the expansion, and you’ll need to do all 4 normal bosses in order on the first week to finish the story and then unlock Savage.

 Abyssos will drop item level 610 gear on Normal through the normal token system, with each boss dropping two chests that have a mix of 8 total tokens in them.
 Accessories will cost one token, with all armor slots except chest and legs costing two and chest/legs costing 4 tokens.
 Abyssos’ final boss will also give a weapon token once per week, and 7 of them coupled with 500 of the new high-end tomestone will allow you to purchase an item level 620 weapon.
 You’ll be limited to one token per boss per week and one weapon token per week, but you can run as often as you want and selectively roll until you get what you want from each boss, so it is possible to prioritize a high-value slot like chest or legs and keep running until you get the tokens needed for a same-week purchase.